renovatebot/renovate/docs/usage/configuration-options.md

 - Proprietary file formats or conventions
 - Popular file formats not yet supported as a manager by Renovate

-Currently we only have one custom manager.
+Currently, we only have one custom manager.
 The `regex` manager which is based on using Regular Expression named capture groups.

 You must have a named capture group matching (e.g. `(?<depName>.*)`) _or_ configure its corresponding template (e.g. `depNameTemplate`) for these fields: